CACHE Team (Public Health Institute)

 Sue Grinnell, MPH

-Director of Business Strategy & Technology and Population Health Innovation Lab (PHIL), Public Health Institute
+Director, Business Strategy & Technology, Public Health Institute

 PHI's Population Health Innovation Lab (PHIL) brings together community partners, PHI staff, and resources to address complex problems affecting health and quality of life.
 Sue Grinnell has deep expertise in population health that accelerates innovative investments, strategies, and interventions to build healthier populations and realize a broad social and financial return.
 Prior to her work at PHI, Grinnell held a series of leadership positions at the Washington State Department of Health, where she served as the special assistant for Health Transformation and Innovation, state Chronic Disease Director, Maternal and Child Health Director, and oversaw the Office of Healthy Communities.
 She also previously served as director for the Cowlitz County Health Department in Longview, Washington.